 You’ll also discover a suite of e-Learning modules and webinars on a range of topics to support your team with accreditation preparation, quality improvement activities, knowledge enhancement and professional development opportunities.

 Create an action plan for your practices, allocate responsibilities to your team members and monitor the progress of key tasks.
 With an easy to download capability, print your action plan off and make it a regular discussion point at your team meetings.

 Provides your practice’s key deadlines and milestones and includes graphs showing your practices self-assessment progress.

 Monitor how much of your self-assessment is complete to ensure you are on track to meet all your important accreditation timelines.

-General practitioners, practice managers and practice nurses are awarded CPD and/or PDP points and hours for their involvement in achieving AGPAL accreditation.
-This is to assist in supporting the maintenance of professional membership status with key industry bodies including AAPM, APNA, the RACGP and ACRRM.
+General practitioners, practice managers and practice nurses are awarded continuous professional development (CPD) and/or PDP points and hours for their involvement in achieving AGPAL accreditation.
+These points help to maintain professional membership status and relevant CPD requirements with industry bodies.

 Practice Manager CPD

 AAPM members are eligible for up to 20 CPD points per cycle following the achievement of AGPAL accreditation.